 When we collectively use less electricity, fewer fossil fuels are mined and converted to energy (through harmful methods) for our consumption.

-As an employer, you're in a position to influence other people towards positive change.
+As an employer, you're in a position to influence other people and help share the importance of saving energy.
 Make a conscious effort to highlight sustainability and environmental awareness as one of your company's core values.
 Not just in theory but in how you interact with your environment and the resources available.
 You can also undertake an energy audit to formalize the process and work toward improvements incrementally.

 By using less electricity in our work offices and other places, we're building the right habits for a sustainable future and learning to consume less and conserve more.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.